ProphetLamb/dhbw-pandoc-paper-template/index.md

 colorlinks: true # Colorize links, useful for the digital version

-pagemark-roman: true # Use roman numerals for all pagemarks
+prelude-pagemark-roman: true # Use roman numerals for all pagemarks in content tables.
-# index-roman: true # Use roman numerals for indices in content tables
+#  index-roman: true # Use roman numerals for indices in content tables.

 footer:
   pagemark:  # Determine where the page counter is located, default is center, options are right & left
     left: true
   authors: true # Include authors in footer, away from the pagemark.

-# lot: true # Enable list of tables
+lot: true # Enable list of tables
-# lof: true # Enable list of figures
+lof: true # Enable list of figures
 # lol: true # Enable list of listings
+loa: true # Enable list of acronyms
 ---

-\pagebreak

-# Abkürzungsverzeichnis {#acronyms -}

 # Einleitung